Tutorials

 that larger cells overlap smaller cells because they have been placed in a

 higher layer.
-Consequently, the GEOM compound of each cell in the lower layer
+Consequently, the layout of the cells being partially overlapped

 # XY coordinates of the centres of the cells with greater size